Colonialism in Perpetuity

 African national flags are a colonial imposition

-Where changes of national flags have taken place in African countries, it has always and largely been motivated by the ambitions of the people in government, usually a few powerful individuals.
-And in some cases, the ambitions, wishes and dictates of a single individual.
-Such governments or a few powerful individuals who control governments by and through the monopoly of weapons and armed forces, use national flags pretty much the same way and in the same spirit as the colonialists did; to demonstrate and showcase their own conquests.
+Where changes of national flags have taken place in African countries; it has always and largely been motivated by the ambitions of the people in government – usually a few powerful individuals.
+And in some cases, the ambitions, wishes and dictates of a single individual, usually at the top of the power structure; which is a pyramid of power.
+Such governments or a few powerful individuals who control governments by and through the monopoly of (the use of) weapons and armed forces – major instruments of power and violence – use national flags pretty much the same way and in the same spirit as the colonialists did: to demonstrate and showcase their own conquests.

-It’s for these reasons, I have no respect, don’t even pretend to show respect for these African national rags with blinding bright colours.
-They mean absolutely nothing to me because they don’t represent me or anything about me.
+It’s for these reasons, I (personally) have no respect, don’t even pretend to show respect for these African national rags with blinding bright colours.
+They mean absolutely nothing (to me) because they don’t represent me or anything about me.
 They have no value whatsoever to me, except that they are a painful reminder of European colonialism, its evils, devastation in Africa and on the African communities.
-They are a symbol of continued repression and colonialism in Africa by Africans in charge – the western (colonial) agents who replaced and represent the colonial chiefs, governors; they call themselves Presidents, ministers and, in that quintessential Orwellian speak, “leaders”.
+They are a symbol of continued oppression, repression and colonialism in Africa by Africans in charge – the western (colonial) agents who replaced and continue to represent the colonial chiefs, governors.
+They call themselves Presidents, ministers and, in that quintessential Orwellian speak, “leaders”.

 And no, I am not disrespecting African countries or their governments.
-I am deeply convinced and thus believe, there are many, far better ways in which we, as Africans, can show our national pride, inspired by, deeply rooted in and reflective of our cultures.
+I am deeply convinced and thus believe, that there are many, far better ways in which we, as Africans, can show our national pride, inspired by – and deeply rooted in and reflective of – our cultures.